-In LINQ, if we use "LINQ to Objects" in our applications it will give us a chance to use IEnumerable or IEnumerable<T> collections directly in LINQ queries, without using any of intermediate LINQ provider or API such as LINQ to SQL or LINQ to XML.
-By using LINQ to Objects we can query any of enumerable collections such as List<T>, Array, or Dictionary<TKey, TValue>.
+In LINQ, if we use "LINQ to Objects" in our applications, it will give us a chance to use IEnumerable or IEnumerable<T> collections directly in LINQ queries, without using any intermediate LINQ provider or API such as LINQ to SQL or LINQ to XML.
+Using LINQ to Objects, we can query any enumerable collections such as List<T>, Array, or Dictionary<TKey, TValue>.

 The LINQ to Objects provides more advantages when compared with traditional foreach loops like

 If we use LINQ in complex operations, then we will realize the benefit of using LINQ instead of traditional iteration loops.

 Now we will see how to use LINQ with objects.
 The following are the various objects which we can use with LINQ.

-In the next chapters, we will learn how to use all these objects in LINQ with examples.
+In the following chapters, we will learn how to use all these objects in LINQ with examples.